top of page

 The Longest Game-Winning Heave in the Annals of Professional Hoops

-On November 13, 1967, about a month into the inaugural season of the American Basketball Association, Indiana Pacers guard nailed an 88-foot shot at the buzzer to wrench a 119-118 road victory away from the Dallas Chaparrals.
+On November 13, 1967, about a month into the inaugural season of the American Basketball Association, Indiana Pacers guard Jerry Harkness nailed an 88-foot shot at the buzzer to wrench a 119-118 road victory away from the Dallas Chaparrals.
 “Dallas’s Charles Beasley,” Harkness recalls, “hit a jumper to put them ahead by two points with two seconds left.
 We got the ball out under our basket and Oliver Darden threw it to me.
-I was not quite all the way in the corner, but I was on the baseline
+I was not quite all the way in the corner, but I was

 bottom of page